lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-Here, we get an input blob from the model and then use matU8ToBlob() to copy the image image data into the blob.

-##### FaceDetectionClass()
+### FaceDetectionClass()

+On construction of a FaceDetectionClassobject, call the base class constructor passing in the model to load specified in the command line argument FLAGS_m, the name to be used when printing out informational messages, and set the batch size to 1.
+This initializes the BaseDetection subclass specifically for FaceDetectionClass class.

 ```cpp
     FaceDetectionClass() : BaseDetection(FLAGS_m, "Face Detection", 1) {}
 ```

-We call the base class constructor, passing in the model to load specified in the command line argument FLAGS_m, the name we want to call it when we print out informational messages, and set the batch size to 1.
-This initializes the BaseDetection subclass specifically for FaceDetectionClass.

-##### read()
+### read()

 The next function we will walkthrough is the FaceDetectorClass::read() function which must be specialized specifically to the model that it will load and run.

+1. Use the Inference Engine API InferenceEngine::CNNNetReader object to load the model IR files.
+This comes from the XML file that we specified on the command line, using the "-m" parameter.

 ```cpp
     InferenceEngine::CNNNetwork read() override {